mantidproject/documents/Design/y_e_data_storage_modes.md

     ```

     This would be a clean solution without performance loss.
-    Unfortunately, there will be an implicit performance and ressource issue if the input is an `EventWorkspace`!
+    Unfortunately, there will be an implicit performance and ressource issue if the input is an `EventWorkspace`.
     Obtaining a `Histogram` from the input workspace will create the `Y` and `E` data on the fly (this needs to be done in any solution).
     However, to create the vector of histograms as input for `sumHistograms()` we need to **store all histograms at the same time**.
     This will increase memory consumption and reduce cache locality of the computation.

-  - This discussion may be less relevant that thought, since e.g., `DiffractionFocussing2` also needs to rebin each spectrum and thus the `sqrt` cost may turn out to be irrelevant.
+  - `DiffractionFocussing2` also needs to rebin each spectrum and thus the `sqrt` cost may turn out to be irrelevant.
+    There are only very few examples where the `sqrt` computation is postponed for performance reasons, so it might be less relevant to provide an direct solution for this.

   - This discussion highlights something important: If clients do not understand the storage mode used in `Histogram`, they may be making inefficient use of its interface.
     For example, `operator+()` for `Histogram` will not necessarily be the ideal (fastest) solution in some cases, so adding things like this to the interface will always be slightly ambivalent.

-- Completely removing the direct access from the API (`e()` and `sharedE() and the respective mutable variants) is not realistic.
+- Completely removing the direct access from the API (`e()` and `sharedE()` and the respective mutable variants) is not realistic.
+  With direct access it is impossible to enforce (on a technical level) that `E` always stores standard deviations.
   This is also related to the similar issue for `Y`, since `E` may represent uncertainties of `Counts` or `Frequencies`.

+In conclusion:

+- `E` should always store standard deviations, never variances or anything else.
+  Storing always variances could be a performance advantage, but the required amount of changes is too big to do this at the current point.
+- We cannot realistically enforce this at a technical level.
+  Providing a good interface to `Histogram` and a set of functions for dealing with uncertainties that covers most common cases will discourage developers from storing variances.
+  Furthermore, a clear documentation and code review should be able to help catch violations.
+- All code that currently stores anything but standard deviations as `E` in a histogram or workspace will be refactored.
+- `Histogram` data will be extended with methods for manipulating standard deviations to eliminate the need for externally dealing with variances.

 ## Count and frequency data

+- Get rid of the concept *distribution data*.
+- All data in `MatrixWorkspace` and `Histogram` is stores as `Counts`.
+-

 ### Status